 - Call and response can be very helpful in classrooms because it quickly gets students’ attention.

-- It’s also an effective way to remember information, especially if the students are prompted to repeat back what they’ve learned.
+- It’s also an effective way to remember information, especially if the students are prompted to repeat what they’ve learned.

 - When used properly, call and response can help your pupils build lifelong memory skills by strengthening their ability to recall information from a variety of sources and contexts.